TraderHQ

 If a stock isn’t going up or down, you can get some income out of it by writing covered calls.

 If a stock you own has had a nice run higher, and you want to take profits, writing a covered call is one way to do it.
 If the price keeps going above the strike price your stock will be called away (you don’t own it anymore, the call buyer does) and you have the premium as a bonus.
 If the stock starts to drop you can sell it, keeping the premium as a bonus.
 In this case be sure to close the option trade, if it hasn’t already expired, at the same time you sell the stock.
-If you don’t, you’re “naked,” and if the stock price sky rockets you no longer have the shares to give to the call buyer.
+If you don’t, you’re “naked,” and if the stock price skyrockets you no longer have the shares to give to the call buyer.
 This means you’ll need to buy them at market price resulting in a big cost/loss.

 If the stock is dropping and you think it could drop further, sell it.
 Don’t write covered calls on it.
-The premium received from the options won’t be enough to offset the price drop of plummeting stock.
+The premium received from the options won’t be enough to offset the price drop of a plummeting stock.

 Covered Call Trading Example